-* Wildcard operator = (any character before or after) basically think of it as “fill in the gaps” because that’s what it does: helps you fill in the gaps if you are not sure about a particular search.
-Example search queries and their meaning:
+* Wildcard operator = Add an asterisk as a placeholder for any unknown or wildcard terms.
+Example: “a * saved is a * earned” basically think of it as “fill in the gaps” because that’s what Google does when you use the wildcard operator, it helps you fill in the gaps if you are not sure about a particular search.

-“quoted words” = when you search Google by wrapping your keywords inside quotes, you are telling Google “hey Google, go fetch me results from your database, but make sure you bring me results that include all of my words within the quotes exactly in the order I type them in.
-Useful when you are attending to keyword research for identifying long tailed keywords.
-For example (notice the quotes):
+When you search Google by wrapping your keywords inside double quotes, you are telling Google “hey Google, go fetch me results from your database, but make sure you bring me results that include the words that I typed in double quotes.

 Video Lesson Showing Simplified Version

 One of the most confusing parts of refined search queries are the part where you attach the ALL in front of some advanced search terms.
 Because how can intext: and allintext: and also intitle: or allintitle: be the same search query?
 It isn’t, but what’s the difference?